i-duno/fb-crawler/README.md

 + Originally wanted to run this on https://render.com/, but this program goes past their 512m free limit regularly.
 Even with experiments with ChatGPT on arguments for browser.
 + Relies too much on waiting for an arbitary amount of time waiting for elements to load since it loads dynamically, just re-run it or get a better signal if it fails.

+## Final notes
+IF you ever find my cookies in the push history please dont use it, I did invalidate it but just please dont.

 ###### project made in collaboration with cs1a @ USTP